study-ORCATech-cloud/terraform-labs/AWS/LAB07-RDS/README.md

 After completing this lab, you'll understand how to:

-- Deploy and configure MySQL RDS instances using Terraform
+- Design and implement a highly available database environment
-- Implement best practices for database security and performance
+- Configure MySQL RDS instances with proper security and performance settings
-- Set up proper networking for database access
+- Set up automated backup and maintenance strategies
-- Configure automated backups and maintenance
+- Use Terraform to automate database infrastructure provisioning
-- Test and validate database connectivity
+- Test and verify database connectivity and functionality
-- Manage database resources through infrastructure as code
+- Apply database best practices in a cloud environment